spatie/laravel-medialibrary/docs/responsive-images/getting-started-with-responsive-images.md

 $yourModel
    ->addMedia($yourImageFile)
    ->withResponsiveImages()
-   // or if you want to add if based on condition then use ->withResponsiveImagesIf($condition) // accepts "function or boolean" ->toMediaCollection();
+   // or if you want to add it based on a condition then use ->withResponsiveImagesIf($condition) // accepts "closure or boolean" ->toMediaCollection();
 ```